 We have incurred net losses and used significant cash in operating activities since inception, and we expect to continue to generate operating losses for the foreseeable future.
-As of December 31, 2023, we have an accumulated deficit of \$302.9 million.
+As of March 31, 2024, we have an accumulated deficit of \$306.1 million.
 As a result of our continued losses, our cash resources have not been sufficient to sustain our operations, and we have continued to depend on financing transactions to generate sufficient cash to stay in operation.
-We are currently incurring negative operating cash flows of approximately \$1.6 million per month.
+During the nine months ended March 31, 2024, we used net cash in operating activities of \$13.7 and we are currently incurring negative operating cash flows of approximately \$1.5 million per month.

-We held cash, cash equivalents and restricted cash of \$4.1 million as of December 31, 2023.
-Based on current trends and activities, there is significant doubt that we can continue as a going concern beyond the third quarter of Fiscal 2024.
+We held cash, cash equivalents and restricted cash of \$17.9 million as of May 13, 2024.
+Based on current trends and activities, there is significant doubt that we can continue as a going concern beyond the first quarter of Fiscal 2025 if we do not sell the Facility for amounts near or above its Term Loan or the Term Loan is restructured.
 We are currently evaluating a number of potential options to expand our cash runway, the implementation of which will impact our liquidity.
 Potential options being considered to increase liquidity include focusing product development on a select number of product candidates, the possible sale of the Facility, the sale or out-licensing of certain product candidates or parts of the business, raising money from capital markets, grant revenue or collaborations, or a combination thereof.
-Regardless of whether we are able to reduce our burn rate or sell or out-license certain assets or parts of the business, we will need to raise additional capital in order to fully execute our longer-term business plan.
-We believe based on input from expert advisors, that it is likely we will be able to implement one or more options that will extend our cash runway for 12 months or more from the date of the filing of this Report.
+Regardless of whether we are able to reduce our burn rate or sell or out-license certain assets or parts of the business, we will need to raise additional capital in order to fully execute our longer-term business plan and based upon the current terms of the Term Loan, if the Facility is not sold at a price that allows for full or a significant portion of the outstanding Term Loan balance to be repaid, we will need to raise additional capital in order to fully execute our short-term business plan.
 However, there can be no assurance that we will be successful in implementing any of the options that we are evaluating.